vsingh55/AzureLockdown-Securing-Workloads-with-Azure-Virtual-Network-Controls/Task-2/README.md

 ## Task 2: Control the Network Traffic to and from the Web Application

+### Scenario
+Your organization requires control of the network traffic to and from the web application.
+To further enhance the security of the web application, network security groups (NSG) and application security groups (ASG) can be configured.
+NSG is a security layer that filters network traffic to and from Azure resources, while ASG allows grouping of resources to be managed collectively.
+These security groups provide fine-grained control over the network traffic to and from the web application components.

 #### What:
 To enhance the security of the web application, we will control the network traffic using network security groups (NSGs) and application security groups (ASGs).
 NSGs act as a firewall, filtering traffic to and from Azure resources, while ASGs group resources to be managed collectively, providing fine-grained control over network traffic.